 Next, we use the formula for how to add logs and get

 In general, logarithms can be challenging to compute, so we get approximations like the one above with external tools - something like the condense logarithms calculator.
-Or any of Omni's algebra calculators - be sure to check them out!
+Or any of Omni Calculator's algebra calculators!